 The Inge Morath Award

 The Inge Morath Award was established by the members of Magnum Photos in tribute to their colleague, who was associated with Magnum for more than fifty years.
-Funded by the photographers, the Award is administered by the Inge Morath Foundation in cooperation with the Magnum Foundation, New York.
+Funded by the photographers, the Award is administered by the Inge Morath Estate in cooperation with Magnum Foundation, New York.

-The call for submissions and guidelines are announced annually by The Magnum Foundation and The Inge Morath Foundation on their web sites, usually in January/February.
+The call for submissions and guidelines are announced annually by Magnum Foundation and Inge Morath Estate on their web sites, usually in January/February.
 Winners of the Award are announced in July/August.

 Past Recipients and their proposals: